Hasan Mohammed Jinnah: Tenure as State Public Prosecutor

-Legal Reforms
+Legal reforms

 During his tenure as State Public Prosecutor, Hasan Mohammed Jinnah contributed to structural and procedural legal reforms.
 He proposed the separation of investigation and prosecution functions within the police force to enhance institutional clarity.
 He was involved in drafting the Tamil Nadu Model Prison Rules, 2024, aimed at standardizing prison administration practices.
 In 2024, he submitted a draft policy before the Madras High Court for the inclusion of transgender and gender-diverse persons in state welfare, education, and public employment, which the court acknowledged and directed the government to finalise within three months.
 In relation to the safety of female athletes, Jinnah submitted interim guidelines to the Madurai Bench of the Madras High Court, which appreciated the state's intention to introduce legislation for protecting women in sports.
-The Court, perusing the guidelines, recorded appreciation of both the Chief Secretary and Jinnah, and posted the matter for further orders.
+The Court recorded appreciation of both the Chief Secretary and Jinnah, and posted the matter for further orders.

 In the Kaniyamoor arson case, Jinnah informed the Madras High Court that the investigation was progressing systematically, with 56 arrests and digital evidence being analysed.
 He also submitted status reports from the CB-CID and School Education Department.
 In 2023, he issued a recommendation suggesting that FIRs under Section 498A IPC include only the husband's name unless others were specifically implicated.
 He advised that public prosecutors treat police personnel with dignity and professionalism, citing concerns about disrespectful conduct.
 Circulars were issued to ensure humane treatment, emphasising that flaws in investigation should not result in mistreatment.
 In 2025, he reiterated that prosecutors should avoid summoning police unnecessarily and instead use electronic communication or video conferencing.
 He also suggested appointing designated officers in district units to handle digital case documentation and interaction.
-These measures were aimed at reducing administrative burden and ensuring procedural efficiency across the prosecution and investigation wings.

 In 2025, Jinnah appeared before the Madras High Court in connection with the Karur Velusamypuram stampede incident during actor-politician Vijay’s roadshow.
 Representing the State government, he informed the Court that an FIR had been registered and five individuals, including senior party officials, were named and arrested.
 He stated that investigations were progressing and that the government was not shielding any party members.